No-Cash-7970/duckySigner/docs/decisions/20240103-use-sqlite-database-to-store-keys.md

 ## Decision Outcome

 Chose SQLite because is a portable option that is easy to use and can be secure, as demonstrated by Algorand's Key Management Daemon (KMD).
-Much of KMD's code for managing keys should be able to be ported because it was written in Go.
-Using KMD's code would make it easier to have provide a high enough level of security to keep the user's keys safe.
+Much of KMD's code for managing keys should be able to be ported because it is written in Go.
+Using KMD's code would make it easier to provide a high enough level of security to keep the user's keys safe.

 ## Links